Kotlin/kotlinx.serialization/docs/formats.md

 You may keep updating your schema by adding new fields, but you may not want to break compatibility with the old data.

-Kotlin Serialization `ProtoBuf` format supports preserving unknown fields, as described in the [Protocol Buffer-Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns).
+Kotlin Serialization `ProtoBuf` format supports preserving unknown fields, as described in the [Protocol Buffer - Unknown Fields](https://protobuf.dev/programming-guides/proto3/#unknowns).

 To keep the unknown fields, add a property of type `ProtoUnknownFieldHolder` with default value `null` or `ProtoUnknownFieldHolder.Empty` to your data class.